American Beauty (1999 film): Home media

 The DVD release included a behind-the-scenes featurette, film audio commentary from Mendes and Ball, and a storyboard presentation with discussion from Mendes and Hall.
 In the film commentary, Mendes refers to deleted scenes he intended to include in the release.
 However, these scenes are not on the DVD, as he changed his mind after recording the commentary; Mendes felt that to show scenes he previously chose not to use would detract from the film's integrity.

+In February 2006, Viacom (now known as Paramount Skydance) acquired the rights to American Beauty and all other 58 live-action films DreamWorks had released since 1997, following their billion-dollar acquisition of the company's live-action assets.
 On September 21, 2010, Paramount Home Entertainment released American Beauty on Blu-ray, as part of Paramount's Sapphire Series.
 All the extras from the DVD release were present, with the theatrical trailers upgraded to HD.
+In March 2021, Paramount Home Entertainment also released American Beauty on a ten film Blu-ray set.
+The set featured nine other Paramount-owned films which won Academy Award for Best Picture, including Gladiator (another title acquired from DreamWorks in 2006) and The English Patient (one of 700 titles Paramount acquired from Miramax in 2020).
+The film became available on Paramount's subscription streaming service Paramount+, which launched in March 2021, in addition to being made available on Paramount's free streaming service Pluto TV.